“Check fuel cap” can be a warning message that appears on several makes of vehicles. But what does this seemingly simple message mean?

 Ready to get started?
 Let’s dive in!

-This message generally indicates that your gas cap isn’t installed correctly.
+This message generally indicates that you have a loose gas cap or a bad gas cap, and not making a proper seal.
 More specifically, it can mean the cap isn’t tightened properly, isn’t attached at all, or is damaged.

-Many car owners mistakenly believe that a fuel cap serves only to cover the fuel tank.
+Many car owners mistakenly believe that a fuel cap serves only to cover the fuel filler neck and keep dirt from entering the gas tank.
 However, in reality, it serves several essential functions.

 For example, it’s a crucial part of the evaporative emissions (EVAP) system.
-If the fuel cap is not securely attached to the fuel tank or is damaged, it can result in various issues.
+If the fuel cap is not securely attached to the fuel tank or is damaged, it can result in evap leak with harmful substances escaping into the air.

-Issues, such as decreased engine efficiency, problems with the EVAP system, reduced gas mileage, even fuel leaks.
+Issues, such as decreased engine performance, problems with the EVAP system, and reduced gas mileage.

-Let’s take a look at the common reasons for that “Check Fuel Cap” warning light.
+Let’s take a look at the most common reasons for that “Check Fuel Cap” warning light.

 A Loose Fuel Cap